whoisdsmith/SmartFileOrganizer/docs/ALTERNATIVE_AI_MODELS.md

 1. Visit [Google AI Studio](https://ai.google.dev/)
 2. Create or sign in to your Google account
 3. Create a new API key
-4. Copy the key and use it in the application
+4. Copy the key and use it in the application's Settings tab

 ### OpenAI API Key